lnferris/ocean_data_tools/paper/paper.md

 the ``\_build`` suffix load raw data into uniform structs.
 Structs are compatible with all ``general_`` functions.
 One application of the ``\_build`` feature is to create virtual cruises from model output \autoref{fig:1}.
-The user draws transects on a map (or passes a vector of query points as an argument) to build casts from model data, which may be used as a tool for cruise planning or to facilitate comparison of observations (from cruises or underwater gliders) with model output.
+The user draws transects on a map (or passes coordinates as an argument) to build casts from model data, which may be used as a cruise planning tool or to facilitate comparison of observations (from cruises or underwater gliders) with model output.

 ![Figure 1.
 Building a virtual cruise from the Operational Mercator global ocean